goggles98/embedded-development-for-EBD/README.md

 2. Driver folder - contains the driver code for the peripherals i.e. '.c' and '.h' files
 3. Main Project Folder - contains all the files and the codeblocks project. a '.simu' file is also included for the simulation.
 Need simulIDE software to perform the simulation
 4. A report has been added along with the code explaining the requirements and software architecture.
-5. Video file has also been included demonstrating the simulation's working, in case simulIDE is not available with a userhttps://www.youtube.com/watch?v=BuHlaRQ9g5s&t=8s
+5. Video file has also been included demonstrating the simulation's working, in case simulIDE is not available with a user.
 Link: https://www.youtube.com/watch?v=BuHlaRQ9g5s&t=8s